What is it?

 The adapter adds almost no input lag (20 GBA lines of latency) and can be considered a lagless solution.
 More importantly, it does not suffer from stutter when a game is scrolling vertically or horizontally.
 This is because the GBA Consolizer is frame-locked to the Game Boy Advance and as a result no frames need to be dropped, duplicated, or blended as is the case with the Nintendo Game Boy Player or other frame-rate conversion methods.

-The GBA Consolizer will be available as a kit consisting of the circuit board and the 3D printed enclosure.
-Installation requires basic soldering and a screw driver, no permanent modifications are required for the GBA, however the GBA Consolizer module takes the place of the GBA LCD.
+The GBA Consolizer is available as a kit consisting of the circuit board and the 3D printed enclosure.
+Installation requires basic soldering and a screw driver, no permanent modifications are required for the GBA.
+The GBA Consolizer module can take the place of the GBA LCD or be used in a fully custom 3D printed enclosure.
 Once installed all that is needed is the unit itself, a micro-USB cable, and a mini-HDMI to HDMI cable.
 Updates and bug-fixes will require a JTAG cable to reflash the board.

 User Manual and Installation Guide